HomeDev GuideRecipesAPI Reference

 1. Optimizely adds packages to a temporary repository.

-2. Optimizely tries to resolve dependents, and dependencies, and install the packages to the application from the temporary repository combined with the other repositories.
+2. Optimizely tries to resolve dependents and dependencies and installs the packages for the application from the temporary repository combined with the other repositories.

 3. Optimizely validates uploaded files and selected apps if they are valid NuGet packages marked with proper module tags: EPiServerModulePackage or EPiServerPublicModulePackage.